kyma-incubator/compass-console/README.md

 ### Run tests

-For the information on how to run tests and configure them, go to the [`tests`](tests) directory.
+For more information about how to run tests and configure them, go to the [`tests`](tests) directory.

 ## Troubleshooting

-> **TIP:** To solve most of the problems with the Console development, clear the browser cache or do a hard refresh of the website.
+> **TIP:** To solve most of the problems with the Console development, clear the browser cache or perform a complete refresh of the web page.

 ### CI fails on PRs related to staging dependencies

-Remove the `node_modules` folder and the `package-lock.json` file in the [`compass`](./compass) folder and on the root.
-Then rerun the `npm run bootstrap` command in the root context and push all the changes.
+Remove the `node_modules` folder and the `package-lock.json` file in the [`compass`](./compass) directory and on the root.
+Then, rerun the `npm run bootstrap` command in the root context and push all changes.

 ### Can't access `compass.kyma.local:8080` after hibernating the Minikube cluster

-Follow the guidelines from [this](https://kyma-project.io/docs/#troubleshooting-basic-troubleshooting-can-t-log-in-to-the-console-after-hibernating-the-minikube-cluster) document to solve the problem.
+To solve the problem, refer to the guidelines from [this](https://kyma-project.io/docs/#troubleshooting-basic-troubleshooting-can-t-log-in-to-the-console-after-hibernating-the-minikube-cluster) document.

 ### Check the availability of a remote cluster

-Use the `checkClusterAvailability.sh` script to quickly check the availability of remote clusters.
+To quickly check the availability of remote clusters, use the `checkClusterAvailability.sh` script.

 ```bash
 ./scripts/checkClusterAvailability.sh {CLUSTER_URL}